Erasmus+ for Studies

 - You may apply for an Erasmus+ grant totalling up to a maximum of twelve months per study cycle (BA/MA/PhD).

-- You must submit all the required documents on time before, during and after your Erasmus+ period (see the checklist below).
+- Before, during and after your Erasmus+ period, you must submit all the required documents on time (see the Erasmus+ checklist below).
 Failure to do so will result in you being obliged to pay back the full Erasmus+ grant.

 The amount granted is calculated on the basis of the exact number of days spent abroad and the destination country.
 Erasmus+ countries are divided into three groups in terms of the amount of funds awarded:

-Denmark, Finland, Iceland, Ireland, Luxembourg, Liechtenstein, Norway, Sweden and United Kingdom*.
+Denmark, Finland, Iceland, Ireland, Luxembourg, Liechtenstein, Norway and Sweden.

 Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Portugal and Spain.